Virtual data room for private equity hero.

 Ignoring the analytics

 Your data room tells you a lot.
-If an investor opened your room and never came back, follow up.
+If a party opened your room and never came back, follow up.
 If they're spending heavy time on the legal section, something is on their mind.
 Use the data.

 How to set up your data room: a step-by-step process